kevinalmansa/kevinalmansa.github.io/_posts/2017-7-23-Protostar-Stack-Write-up.md

 root
 ```

-and we got a root shell :D
+We have a root shell :D

 ## stack7